Tarrasch/arashrouhani.com/awards-achievements.md

    programming contest.
 The money is given by the *Royal Institute of Technology* and the *Swedish Agency for Education*.
 In 2012 *Spotify* also chipped in with an additional 70000 SEK to the organization.
-I've been one of the organizer of the contest since 2009, it's my responsibility to use this money.
+I've been one of the organizers of the contest since 2009, it's part my responsibility to use this money.
 As of today, most of the money is spent on paying for travel expenses for the different international Olympiads.